‘Out of control’: Off-duty St. Joseph officer caught on camera threatening couple

-JOSEPH, Mo. — A St. Joseph police officer is off the streets and on administrative duty.
+ST. JOSEPH, Mo. — A St. Joseph police officer is off the streets and on administrative duty.
 Verbal threats, an invasion of space and a video that tells part of the story led to that decision.

 “I’m not working right now.
 I’m on vacation.
 I will f*** you up.
 Sit down,” Officer Brandon Harrison said in a video recorded while he was off duty.